mdzhang/burns-depression/mobile/README.md

 # Mobile

 The mobile app is built using [React Native](https://reactnative.dev/) and [Expo](https://expo.dev/).
-It currently simply renders a `WebView` of the same app accessed via a mobile browser.
+It currently only renders a `WebView` of the same app accessed via a mobile browser.

 ## Development